0cool-design/WriteUps/EOman/Special summation/README.md

 Total is 59
 ```

-## function to calculate the total sum of all "odd" integers between any two given numbers
+## Function to calculate the total sum of all "odd" integers between any two given numbers
 ```python

 def sum_odd(start, end):